Disability Support Services

 Accommodations Portal

 Students log in to the portal by using the same Username (Student ID Number) and Password they use to access all other college systems.
-It is very important to become familiar with the portal and understand how to use it, as this is how certain accommodations will be coordinated, and where you will receive important communications regarding them.
+It is very important to become familiar with the portal and understand how to use it, as this is where you will need to request accommodations, and where you will receive important communications regarding them.
 If you need assistance or would like training on using the portal please contact our team.

 Types of Accommodations